AntoineCrb/KPathFinder/README.md

 The **KPathfinder** is extremely fast if the path hasn't any obstacle.
 It must therefore be used if the map does **not present many obstacles** or if there are **many requests for short path**.

-For instance, if you have a map like that, using the **KPathfinder** will be able to increase your performance drastically, as you can see in the performance test, it can be up to 1000 times faster than the **AStar** algorithm.
+For instance, if you have a map like the one below, using the **KPathfinder** will be able to increase your performance drastically, as you can see in the performance test, it can be up to 2600 times faster than the **AStar** algorithm.

 <img src="https://i.ibb.co/pLbYg6t/KPath-map.jpg" height="450px">

 *this type of map is common in many games*